grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 "And, uh, be careful," continued the dock boss, "If you damage the platform, or say, blow it up, _you_ are fucking responsible, understood?"

-Hemi waved an acknowledgement but did not bother turning to look back at the man.
+Hemi waved an acknowledgment but did not bother turning to look back at the man.

 Out of earshot, Owen asked quietly, "Are we going to start unloading the _Prospect_ by ourselves Hemi?"
 Imagining the total weight of the hundreds of heavy wooden crates in the hold.